Hoffman1996/CV_Measurement_Model/Git quick‑guide.md

 ---

-2) Add or replace files/folders
+2) Add or replace or update files/folders
 Replacing is the same as adding: overwrite the file(s), then stage and commit.

 ## add specific files